sudo-ezekiel/react-render-wave/README.md

 - ✅ Rust/Wasm acceleration (experimental) – leveraging Rust and WebAssembly for faster and safer data handling

+## 🧩 Roadmap (Planned Features – Priority Order)

+### 🚧 Core Usability Enhancements

+These features directly improve the developer and user experience and should likely be prioritized first:

+- 🔲 **AutoHeight support**
+  Automatically determines item height unless `itemHeight` is explicitly set.

+- 🔲 **AutoContainerHeight support**
+  Determines container height from parent or viewport if `containerHeight` is not provided.

+- 🔲 **Improved API design**
+  Refactor the component API for cleaner prop usage and better developer ergonomics.

+### 📱 Responsiveness & Layout Flexibility

+These will help React Render Wave adapt to more complex UI layouts:

+- 🔲 **Responsive layout support**
+  Allow layout to adapt to different screen sizes and orientations.

+- 🔲 **Table layout with children support & animations**
+  Support structured layouts like tables, with optional row expansion and transitions.

+### 🔄 Data Loading & Navigation Enhancements

+For infinite datasets, user-initiated actions, and full navigation control:

+- 🔲 **Infinite scroll support**
+  Add props for "load more" callbacks or sentinel-based auto-loading.

+### 📚 Developer Support

+These improve discoverability, learning curve, and adoption:

+- 🔲 **Documentation with real-world examples using Docusaurus** Move from Storybook-only demos to full docs with guides, recipes, and use cases.

 ## 🌍 Contribute

 I welcome contributions!
 If you’d like to help improve React Render Wave, feel free to fork the repo and submit a pull request.